mizu.js

 3 Notes

-• A Record<PropertyKey, boolean> of class names mapped to their current state (e.g. { foo: true, bar: false }).
+• A Record<PropertyKey, boolean> mapping class names to their state (e.g., { foo: true, bar: false }).

 Class names with at least one truthy value are treated as active.